 Are replica / imitation guns as tough as the real thing?

 Close, but not quite as tough.
-Whilst they are solid metal and timber in construction the zinc alloy of which they are made means that the actions, barrels and sights etc are going to be more prone to wear and breakage than the real things.
+Whilst they are of solid construction the zinc alloy of which they are made means that the actions, barrels and sights etc are going to be more prone to wear and breakage than the real things.
 The steel used to make real firing weapons is much harder.

 What styles of replica / imitation weapon are there?